raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 +++
 ## Cardano x Tesla?

-A new rumour has begun circulating the on Crypto Twitter that Tesla will be using [Cardano](/link/buy-cardano) as their cryptocurrency payment system.
+A new rumour has begun circulating on Crypto Twitter that Tesla will be using [Cardano](/link/buy-cardano) as their cryptocurrency payment system.
 Elon Musk, CEO of Tesla and SpaceX, a man who these days needs no introduction, is a strong believer in cryptocurrencies and blockchain technology.

 We have seen him speak vocally about Bitcoin and [Dogecoin](/link/buy-dogecoin), even doing a skit on [Dogecoin on SNL](https://www.bloomberg.com/opinion/articles/2021-05-10/dogecoin-and-elon-musk-on-snl-it-s-a-hustle-but-it-s-the-people-s-hustle) that ended with the punchline "It's a hustle!"
 Following his appearance on SNL the price of Dogecoin came crashing down.